gbstepclub/gbstepclub.github.io/README.md

 1. look for `id="dd_fellowship"` and add the corresponding acronym to the list.
 2. Add the Acronym to the legend `(id="legend-modal")`
 3. Define a javascript variable for the acronym. ex: `let FELLOWSHIP_ABC = "ABC";`.
 This is done with the rest of them, right under `class Day`
-4. When you create the new meeting, use that variable (FELLOWSHIP_ABC).
+4. When you create the new meeting, use that variable (eg. FELLOWSHIP_ABC).
 Please use a variable for this.
 It will reduce the chance of a typo.